Frequently Asked Questions

 How much does it cost to be in the Marching Band?

 The MUMB is committed to making membership in the band affordable to everyone.
 All members are required to pay a $105 course fee, which is billed to your Bursar account after registering for the course.
 This fee covers the cost of evening meals at band camp, the required MUMB shirt, and other expenses that impact all students.
-All instrumentalists are required to provide their own white marching shoes, gloves, flip folders, and lyres, which are available for purchase upon registration to Pre-Season Week.
+All instrumentalists are required to provide their own black marching shoes, gloves, flip folders, and lyres, which are available for purchase upon registration to Pre-Season Week.

 These prices are estimates: